Spet001/spet001/README.md

 ### 👋 About Me

-I create **user-centric software and games** with focus on seamless experiences and quality.
+I create **tools/software and games** with focus on seamless experiences and quality.
 Whether building engaging Unity games or practical development tools, I prioritize intuitive design and solid engineering.

 **What I Do:**
 - 🎮 Build games in Unity with polished mechanics
 - 🔧 Develop practical tools in C#,C++ and Python
-- 🌍 Open to remote work and international collaboration

 ---